mmfc/GOVUK_notify/README.md

 ## Pre-requisites
 You will need the following to proceed:
-- A Power Automate plan
+- A Power Automate plan, with access to Premium connectors
 - A Notify account

 ## Getting Credentials